tantalor/git.js/README.md

 Has two clients:

  * a command-line node.js client,
- * and an in-browser repo API for accessing git through the HTTP protocol
+ * an in-browser repo API for accessing git over HTTP

 Status
 ------